chayre/hangman/README.md

 # Hangman
 This command-line application is an implementation of Hangman written in Ruby.
 ## Initialization
-This command-line application is an implementation of Hangman written in Ruby.
 The game begins by opening an english_dictionary.txt file and sampling a random word between 6 and 12 characters.
 The word is saved as the keyword, then converted into "underscore form":
 >  "verizon "
 >
   becomes